bolt/users/README.md

 groups:
   members:
     redirect_on_register: homepage # Provide either a route name, or a URL
-    redirect_on_login: / # Provide iether a route name, or a URL
+    redirect_on_login: / # Provide either a route name, or a URL
     activation_type: enabled # Once a user registers, he/she is automatically allowed to login
 ```